FlagOpen/FlagAttention/README.md

 [中文版](./README_cn.md)

 FlagAttention is a project for memory-efficient attention operators implemented in the Triton language.
 It is inspired by [FlashAttention](https://arxiv.org/abs/2205.14135) and [FlashAttention v2](https://tridao.me/publications/flash2/flash2.pdf) and extends them to satisfy the needs for research on large language modeling.
-FlashAttention and FlashAttention-2 save memory footprint and traffic to improve memory efficiency, but to modify them and add more options and functionalities requires precision in cuda programming.
+FlashAttention and FlashAttention-2 save memory footprint and traffic to improve memory efficiency, but to modify them and add more options and functionalities requires proficiency in cuda programming.
 Thus, Flag Attention is implemented in the Triton language, which is easier to use to write custom GPU kernels.

-The operators provided by FlagAttention is memory-efficient and fasts fast, like FlashAttention, which scales large language models to longer sequences.
-As a out-of-the-box collection of efficient  attention operators, FlagAttention balances efficiency and generality.
-FlagAttention makes extensions to the basic functionalities rather than tailor an operator for every detail of a specific model.
+The operators provided by FlagAttention are memory-efficient and run fast, like FlashAttention, which scales large language models to longer sequences.
+As an out-of-the-box collection of efficient  attention operators, FlagAttention balances efficiency and generality.
+FlagAttention makes extensions to the basic functionalities instead of tailor-made operators for every detail of a specific model.
 PiecewiseAttention is currently used for inference in the [Aquila 34B](https://github.com/FlagAI-Open/Aquila2) model, but it can also be used by other models.

-When further customization is needed, FlagAttention can also a reference or starting point.
+When further customization is needed, FlagAttention can also be a reference or starting point.

 ## Requirements

 FlagAttention requires Pytorch and Triton.
-To use new features of Triton, Triton nightly is recommended.
+To use the new features of Triton, Triton nightly is recommended.

 Instructions to install Pytorch nightly can be found at https://pytorch.org/get-started/locally/ .
 Triton is now a dependency of torch nightly, so it can be installed automatically.

 FlagAttention requires Ampere Nvidia GPUs(e.g. A100, RTX-3090, ...) and CUDA Toolkit 11.6 and above.
-Other GPUs may work but not been tested yet.
+Other GPUs may work but have not been tested yet.

 ## Installation